alwaysdata/documentation/content/security/bug-bounty.en.md

 ## Scope and testing

-The research scope only include following addresses:
+The research scope only includes following addresses:

 ```txt
 - https://www.alwaysdata.com